 Wilde Rover is located in downtown Kirkland at 111 Central Way.

-All Science Cafés are presented in partnership with KCTS 9 Public Television.
-This program is currently made possible by support from the Fluke Corporation and Seattle Children's Hospital.
+This program is currently made possible by support from Intellectual Ventures and Seattle Children's Hospital.
 This program is also made possible by a Science Education Partnership Award (SEPA) from the National Institutes of Health.